 What do the recipients get?
 The winner of the NCCDD Advocacy and Leadership awards are invited to the November Council meeting and can invite up to four guests to the awards ceremony.
 The award winners will receive a plaque, an opportunity to address the Council, and their story will be promoted on the Council website, the social media pages, and in their hometown newspapers.

 How does the selection process go?
-The Council opens up the nominating process approximately in late August with announcements going out throughout the Council and Council member networks.
+The Council opens up the nominating process mid-May with announcements going out throughout the Council and Council member networks.
 Nomination forms can be downloaded or completed online.
 For those who need assistance completing the nomination form, they can call the NCCDD office at 919-850-2901.